Skip to content

 • Key phrases — characteristic things they say

 The SOUL file is typically 100-200 lines of rich, specific character definition.
-This is injected into the agent’s system prompt.
+This is injected into the agent’s system prompt, and it produces dramatically different behavior from generic instructions.

 AGENTS.md